Why Learn Perl?

 If, on the other hand, you are interesting in seeing how Perl has changed in recent years and getting an overview of the Modern Perl toolset, then we’d love to see you on the courses.

-7 responses to “Why Learn Perl?”
+7 thoughts on “Why Learn Perl?

-While i agree with the sentiment of the continuation of corevdevelopment how widespread is its use, last look at the git installer was shipping 5.8.
+1. While i agree with the sentiment of the continuation of corevdevelopment how widespread is its use, last look at the git installer was shipping 5.8.

 In an odd twist of fate it may havr assigned the Perl 5 resources to Perl 6 and ensure that it came in quicker with more widespread suport.